 UKOG holds a 100% interest in licence PEDL 234, Broadford Bridge, located in the Weald Basin.
-To see our latest factsheet on Broadford Bridge please click here.
+To see the latest information for residents please click here

 The acquisitions more than double the Company’s net acreage holdings in the prime Kimmeridge Limestone oil province, as proven by the Horse Hill-1 (“HH-1”) oil discovery.